 We also provide information on our intended approach

 Monitoring and thematic reports give feedback on what we think is good and bad conduct, and our response to that.
 These reports can also encourage businesses to tell us about emerging issues, understand our approach and tell us about any further need for guidance.
+View our reports and papers section.

 Simplifying the regulatory returns process